apwbs/MARTSIA-Ethereum/README.md

 Next, open the attribute certifier file and write down the attributes that you intend to give to the actors of the system.
 Then run 'python3 attribute_certifier.py' to store those values both in the certifier db and on chain.
 Copy the resulting process_instance_id number in the .env file.

+In order to instantiate the four authorities with multi-party computation open the four scripts, namely authority1.py, authority2.py authority3.py and authority4.py.
+Consider the lines 185-189 of the first file and lines 182-186 of the remaining three.
+Run the function 'save_authorities_names()' for all the authorities.
+Then, after all the authorities have completed this step, run 'initial_parameters_hashed()' for all the authorities.
+Then run the other three functions, but keeping the same procedure, namely run the third function for all the authorities, then the fourth function of all the authorities and so on.
+At the end of this procedure, the authorities are instantiated via multi-party computation, and they are ready to generate keys for the users.

+To cipher a message and store it on the blockchain, open the 'data_owner.py' file.
+Firstly, run 'generate_pp_pk()' to instantiate the data owner, then modify the file 'data.json' with the data you want to cipher.
+Then, run the main() function, but remember to modify the access policy and the entries that you need to cipher with a particular policy: lines 132-139.